yduf/yduf.github.io/_posts/2021-08-18-speed-read.md

 - [ Study Less Study Smart](https://www.youtube.com/watch?v=IlU-zDU6aQ0)
 	- have a quiet place
     - have a 5 min break when bored (even every 25min if needed)
+    - what I am learning ?
+    	- a fact or a concept ?